 As we continue to implement and improve Report Exec (RSM platform for security reports), the security department will be able to provide reports to interested stakeholders.
 These graphs are examples which represent the number of incident reports in the area and the type of report.

-2019 Total Incident Reports by "Category".
+2021 (Report ran 12/7/2021) Total Incident Reports by "Category".
 The below chart depicts the total incidents for the Saint Paul campus only.